Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: SRGO response analysis

+Therefore, in our study, we plot the sensitivity curve in a different way.
+The colored regions in our plot are the same as in every conventional GW sensitivity plot, and taken from \cite{Moore_2015}.
+But the curve itself is not made by modeling the experimentally measured (or artificially generated) noise data as a strain.
+Instead, we compute the source GW strain that would be required to make a detection using SRGO, for chosen values of controllable experiment parameters such as the stochastic noise level, data sampling rate and total observation time.
+Hence, our sensitivity plot compares the expected GW strain (the colored regions) to the GW strain required to make a detection (the curve itself), as a function of GW frequency.
+Note that here too, the integrated signal-to-noise ratio can be read by eye from the plot, based on the definition of the sensitivity curve mentioned earlier.

 In this study, we use our code to numerically compute the SRGO sensitivity curve.
-We start by equating the root mean square value of the response signal to the effective noise,
+We start by equating the root mean square value of the response signal (taken over the total observation period) to the effective noise,

-where $T_{\rm obs}$ is the total observation time and $f_{\rm sample} = \frac{n_p v_0}{2\pi R}$ is the data sampling rate, with $n_p$ being the number of circulating test masses that are timed, which may be individual ions or bunches of ions.
+where $T_{\rm obs}$ is the total observation time and $f_{\rm sample} = \frac{n_p v_0}{2\pi R}$ is the data sampling rate, with $n_p$ being the number of circulating test masses that are timed, which may be individual ions or bunches of ions. $\sigma_{\rm noise}$ can be the standard deviation of any stochastic noise, even the net stochastic noise in the system.
+In our study, we assume that the residual noise in the system is Gaussian, as mentioned in Sec.~\ref{ring_model}.
+Note that, although the condition Eq.~(\ref{sensi}) appears unconventional, but upon transposing $\sqrt{f_{\rm sample} T_{\rm obs}}$ over to the left, it is clear that this is a valid way of imposing the fundamental criterion for GW signal detectability, where some measure of the \textbf{integrated} signal, such as the root mean square of the signal multiplied by the square root of the observation time, should be equal to a measure of the noise level, such as $\sigma_{\rm noise}$.

 We then expand the left hand side using Eq.~(\ref{dtcircular2}), substituting $h_{+}$ and $h_{\times}$ from Eq.~(\ref{hplus}) and Eq.~(\ref{hcross}), respectively.
 Then we set $k=0$ in the GW frequency evolution to get continuous GWs (i.e. GWs with a constant frequency).
-Finally, we club together all the common time-independent terms within the integral, identifying this quantity as the GW strain amplitude, $\tilde{h}(f)$.
-Rearranging the equation, we thus obtain,
+Finally, we club together all the common time-independent terms within the integral, and call this quantity $h_0$.
+Hence, we have defined,

-The GW strain amplitude spectral density is plotted as a function of the GW frequency, $f$, and it is numerically averaged over all the GW source parameters within the integral of Eq.~\ref{sensi1}.
-It is given by,